Great North of Scotland Railway: Waterloo, Keith and Inverness

 The Aberdeen Railway (AR) opened from the south to Ferryhill, south of Aberdeen, in April 1850.
 It had been previously arranged that the Aberdeen and Great North would amalgamate, but this was annulled that year and the Aberdeen was seeking alliances with railways to the south.
 In 1854 the AR opened its Guild Street terminus in Aberdeen and the Great North sought and obtained powers for a 1+3/4 mi branch that followed the Aberdeenshire Canal from Kittybrewster to a terminus at Waterloo by the docks.
 The line was opened to goods traffic on 24 September 1855 and passengers on 1 April 1856.
 Kittybrewster station was rebuilt with through platforms and the offices moved to Waterloo station from premises at 75 Union Street.
 The stations were 1/2 mi apart and a goods line was built though the docks linking the two railways, worked by horses as steam locomotives were prohibited.

-The Inverness and Nairn Railway was authorised in 1854 to build a railway from Inverness to Nairn.
+The Inverness and Nairn Railway was authorised by the Inverness and Nairn Railway Act 1854 (17 & 18 Vict. c. clxxvi) to build a railway from Inverness to Nairn.
 The Great North, still seeking to reach Inverness, had objected but withdrew after running rights over the railway were promised.
-The 15 mi line was opened on 6 November 1855, and Inverness and Elgin Junction Railway was formed to extend this line to Elgin.
+The 15 mi line was opened on 6 November 1855, and the Inverness and Elgin Junction Railway was formed to extend this line to Elgin.
 The Great North objected again, this time citing the expense of crossing the Spey, but withdrew after it was suggested that the cost of a bridge would be shared.
 The new company changed its name to Inverness and Aberdeen Junction Railway, but no final undertaking on running rights was made.